-Career Day is held each spring to explore how alumni and others bring depth psychology to the world of work.
+Depth Psychology Work in the World is held several times each year to explore how alumni and others bring depth psychology to the world of work.
 Alumni are active in the fields of teaching at the community college and college level, mental health services and delivery, group and workshop facilitation, writing and research, non-profit work, coaching, community activism, and community ritual.

 Information meetings are held regularly throughout the year to provide information to prospective students on the Master's program, coursework, and prerequisites.